 top of page

 Crown shyness is a phenomenon observed in clusters of the same tree species in which the crowns of fully stocked trees do not touch each other, forming a canopy with river-like gaps.
-It's believed to be an adaptive response to avoid branches colliding, pests spreading and minimizing the harmful effects of competition.
+It's believed to be an adaptive response to avoid branches colliding, pests spreading and minimising the harmful effects of competition.

 for competiton 12 g.jpg